cylc/cylc-admin/docs/proposal-spawn-on-d.md

 The following have been transferred to [sod-follow-up Issues in cylc-flow](https://github.com/cylc/cylc-flow/labels/sod-follow-up)

-- `cylc spawn` acts like `cylc trigger` on the children instead of the parent, (unless the spawned tasks have other prerequisites that are not satisfied) so it probably needs an explicit `--reflow` option.

 - (DM) Do we need to support reflow without continued spawning of parentless or absolute-parented tasks?
 Example:
   ```